 We all want that airbrushed, photo finish.
 But maintaining it with unwavering consistency is a bit unrealistic.
-Not even supermodels have smooth, even skin all the time (read that again!).
-But what causes uneven tone and what can we do about it?
+Not even supermodels have smooth, even skin all the time.
+Keep reading as we discuss what causes uneven tone and how to fix it.

 IN A NUTSHELL

-Main Takeaways: Uneven skin tone can strike at any age and while some of its causes require the help of a medical professional, many cases can be prevented and easily managed with proper skincare.
+Main Takeaways: Uneven skin tone can strike at any age; while some of its causes require the help of a medical professional, many cases can be prevented and easily managed with a proper skincare routine.

-Good to Know: Sun exposure is the most common reason for uneven skin tone, so before you step out, get your SPF on!
+Good to Know: Sun exposure is the most common reason for uneven skin tone, so don’t leave the house without wearing sunscreen!

 What Is Uneven Skin?

 Uneven skin tone is a common occurrence that can be experienced at any age.
-The term refers to a change in pigment, often in spots or splotches, and can be seen as either lightness, darkness, or redness.
-It happens for a number of reasons, most of which are not threatening, but even the most minor tonal issues can feel bothersome at times.
-And knowing how to best prevent or correct them first begins with understanding their cause.
+The term refers to a change in pigment and can be seen as either lightness, darkness, or redness.
+It happens for a number of reasons, most of which are not threatening; but even the most minor tonal issues can feel bothersome at times.
+Knowing how to best prevent or correct them begins with understanding their cause.

 Common Causes of Uneven Skin Tone

 Most cases of uneven skin tone are due to hyperpigmentation, which is an overproduction of melanin in the skin.
 This can occur for a few of reasons: